The woman named Sonea.

 Of course, it got worse.

 Living in the past with all the knowledge of the future sounds fun.
 The problem is that one always tends to think about all the happy things, or the fun things, or whatever else might enter their mind.
-For Lady Sonea, each day was spent wondering when the Third War would begin and usher in death and destruction for entire kingdoms.
+For Lady Sonea, each day was spent wondering when the Yunai would begin to usher in death and destruction for entire kingdoms.

 She also wondered how she would die.